The Minimum Description Length Principle for Pattern Mining: A Survey: The basics in a nutshell

 \citet{mampaey_summarizing_2012} present a variant of their \algname{MTV} itemset mining algorithm\noscite{~\citep{mampaey_tell_2011}}\seccite{ \xcfsec{beyond-maxent}} where the MDL principle is used to choose the collection of itemsets that yields the best model, as an alternative to the Bayesian Information Criterion (BIC). }

 \rblock{Blocks in binary data}{tabular-tiles}{keyword={tabular}, keyword={binary}, keyword={tiles}}{ A different type of patterns that can be mined from binary matrices consists of blocks defined by a collection of rows and columns with a homogeneous density of ones, \doneedit{block patterns, overlap or no overlap, etc.}{sometimes known as \emph{tiles} or as \emph{biclusters}, }constituting the basis of \emph{block-based} strategies \xcfsec{basics-strategies}. \citet{chakrabarti_fully_2004} propose a method to partition the rows and columns of the matrix into subsets that define homogeneous blocks.
-The example presented in \citfig{fig:blocks-binary} is based on this approach. \citet{tatti_discovering_2012} introduce the \algname{Stijl} algorithm to mine a hierarchy of tiles from a binary matrix.
+The example presented in \citfig{fig:blocks-binary} follows this approach. \citet{tatti_discovering_2012} introduce the \algname{Stijl} algorithm to mine a hierarchy of tiles from a binary matrix.
 The adjectives \emph{geometric} or \emph{spatial} typically refer to cases where the order of the rows and columns of the data matrix is meaningful \citep[e.g.][]{papadimitriou_parameter-free_2005,faas_vouw_2020}. }

 \rblock{Formal Concept Analysis (FCA)}{tabular-fca}{keyword={tabular}, keyword={fca}}{ The field of Formal Concept Analysis focuses on basically the same problem as itemset mining, but from a slightly different perspective and with its own formalism.
-Some steps have been taken towards applying and further developing MDL-based methods within this framework \citep{otaki_edit_2015,yurov_turning_2017,makhalova_first_2018,makhalova_mdl_2018,makhalova_coupling_2019}. }
+Some steps have been taken towards applying and further developing MDL-based methods within this framework \citep{otaki_edit_2015,yurov_turning_2017}.
+In particular, as a topic in her doctoral dissertation, \citet{makhalova_contributions_2021} extensively studied MDL-based itemset mining methods from the perspective of FCA \citep[also][]{makhalova_first_2018,makhalova_mdl_2018,makhalova_coupling_2019,makhalova_likely-occurring_2021}. }